OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/key-processing-steps.md

 [here](https://github.com/qgis/QGIS/blob/a2f51260db5357917e86b78f1bb2915379d670dd/src/analysis/vector/qgszonalstatistics.cpp).

 The Colorado watershed basin shapefile input used for the Colorado Water Conservation Board project has many overlapping basin boundaries.
-This is due to:

- 1. The Colorado watershed basin shapefile input is a conglomeration of muliple basin boundary shapefiles.
- 2. Sections of the Colorado watershed basin shapefile are divided into elevation zones.

- ** TODO egiles 03/16/17 add to this section - may need input from Steve and Amy on proper wordiing **
+This is because it was created by merging basin from many different sources.
+Refer to [SNODAS Tools User Documentation](http://software.openwaterfoundation.org/cdss-app-snodas-tools-doc-user/data/data/#colorado-basins) for more information on the creation of the watershed basin shapefile input for the CWCB project.

 # Handling SNODAS cells Overlapped by Multiple Features